Available Academic Tools

 Documentation/Training: Get training on videoconferencing tools and best practices through Instructional Technology consultations.

 Availability: Access Google Meet with your university email and password.
 All St. Edward's faculty, staff, and students have a Zoom Pro license with cloud recording capabilities.
-Find Zoom usage details in our OIT Support articles.
+Find Zoom usage details in our Using Zoom article.

 Other Tools